leodeslf/leaf/src/content/notes/method/agile/xp/index.md

 ## XP Origins

 XP was introduced in the late 80s and early 90s (first used on March 6 of 1996) by Ward Cunningham, Kent Beck, Ron Jeffries, Martin Fowler, Don Wells, James Shore, among others to address the **constant change of requirements**.
-Said changes not only came from *customer decisions*, but also from *dynamic environment factors* (such as market trends, business priorities, nature conditions, etc), which is often unavoidable and hurts productivity.
+Said changes not only came from *customer decisions*, but also from *dynamic environment factors* (such as market trends, business priorities, nature conditions, etc.), which are often unavoidable and hurts productivity.

 It resulted in **a set of practices** for the *Chrysler Comprehensive Compensation* project (or C3, the "birth project" of XP), practices later isolated and named "Extreme Programming" under the slogan *"Embrace Change."* It was one of the first Agile methods. *Agile and Lean* (from the Toyota Production System) served as the inspiration and foundation for the XP values.